donluca/PSClassic-Debian/README.md

 There are two ways you can use the Playstation Classic as a MIDI emulator box: either via USB (if you connect it to, say, a PC/Mac/MiSTer FPGA/Raspberry Pi/etc.) or you'll need a cheap USB-MIDI adapter for your old 486/Pentium computer so that you can connect it via MIDI/Gameport to the Playstation Classic.
 The USB way is a breeze and will work great with software like SCUMMVM ( https://www.scummvm.org ) on your modern machine or on MiSTer FPGA.
 To enable MIDI over USB follow those simple steps:
-- If you want to use the MT-32 Emulator, launch it from LXQt main menu -> Audio and Video -> MT-32 Emulator
+- If you want to use the MT-32 Emulator, launch it from LXQt main menu -> Sound & Video -> MT-32 Emulator and add the necessary ROM files (Google is your friend)
-- If you want to use General MIDI/GS/anything else which uses soundfonts, launch QSynth (which is the GUI for Fluidsynth) from LXQt main menu -> Audio and Video -> qsynth
+- If you want to use General MIDI/GS/anything else which uses soundfonts, launch QSynth (which is the GUI for Fluidsynth) from LXQt main menu -> Sound & Video -> Qsynth
 - In the main menu of LXQt, go to Audio and Video and select "Enable MIDI over USB".
 It will ask for your password and shortly after you'll find on your PC a new MIDI Device called Android.
 It is automatically recognized on Windows (even on Windows 98!), macOS and Linux, without the need of additional drivers.
+- Just one extra step for MT-32: Click on the + sign under MIDI Input and choose midi2 and click ok.
 - And that's pretty much it.
 Remember to choose the Android midi device on your PC/Mac as MIDI output on SCUMMVM/DOSBox/etc. and you're ready to go.
 - Please note that by enabling MIDI over USB you'll disable RNDIS as only one service can be active at one time via USB.
-You can enable RNDIS after you've finished playing around with MIDI from LXQt main menu -> System Tools -> Enable RNDIS
+You can enable RNDIS after you've finished playing around with MIDI from LXQt main menu -> System Tools -> Enable RNDIS over USB

 ## Acknowledgments
 This whole thing has taken almost 1 year to come to this point and it wouldn't have been possible without the work of honeylab ( https://honeylab.hatenablog.jp ) and Project Eris ( https://modmyclassic.com/project-eris/ ) and the infinite patience of several members of the Project Eris Discord, especially notv37 and Compcom.